 The private sector must also establish practices to promote accountability for businesses.
-While many companies are already transparent with their consumers, the Chamber supports requiring companies to be transparent with consumers about the collection, use, and sharing of information and to provide this information to consumers in an easily-accessible format.
+While many companies are already transparent with their consumers, the Chamber supports a law that would specifically require companies to be transparent with consumers about the collection, use, and sharing of information and provide this information to consumers in an easily-accessible format.
 Consumers should be able to obtain information regarding the ways in which personally identifiable information about them is collected, used, and disclosed.
-These transparency efforts should provide consumers meaningful information without hampering legitimate businesses practices and inundating individuals with information overload.
+These transparency efforts should provide consumers meaningful information about information practices without hampering legitimate businesses practices and inundating individuals with information overload.

-The private sector and federal regulators should also work in a collaborative and not adversarial manner and should establish partnerships to develop methods for achieving consumer privacy outcomes.
+The private sector and federal regulators should also work in a collaborative and not adversarial manner and should develop partnerships to develop methods for achieving consumer privacy outcomes.
 For example, federal enforcers should not focus on taking enforcement actions against companies acting in good faith that have made technical violations of privacy statutes.